Race and Poverty

 The lives of African Americans have been profoundly shaped by the era of slavery, the era of racial terror that continued from the end of Reconstruction until World War II, the era of Jim Crow and racial apartheid that produced the civil rights movement, and now the era of mass incarceration.
 Too often we have appropriately celebrated black achievement and triumph in the face of these obstacles without exploring the very difficult reality of racial inequality and subordination.
 EJI believes a deeper understanding of this history is necessary for us to achieve the truth and reconcilitation that overcoming historic injustice requires.

 EJI's race and poverty work focusing on mass incarceration continues.
-In America, nearly one out of every three black men in their twenties is in jail or prison, on probation or parole, or otherwise under criminal justice control.
-Black men are eight times more likely to be incarcerated than white men.
-Without reform, it is estimated that 40% of the black male population in the State of Alabama will permanently lose the right to vote as the result of a criminal conviction.
+In America, one out of every three black men born in 2001 will go to jail or prison if current trends continue.
+Black men are more than six times more likely to be incarcerated than white men.
+Nearly a third of black men in Alabama have lost the right to vote after being convicted of a felony.
+Without reform, it is estimated that 40% of the black male population in the State of Alabama will be permanently disenfranchised due to a criminal conviction.

 EJI is committed to challenging racially discriminatory policies, sentencing, and tactics that have made mass imprisonment a crisis in many communities of color.
 Indigent defense reform and providing legal assistance to the poor is vital to alleviate the problems caused by unfair criminal justice policies.
 EJI addresses these issues through education, community outreach efforts, litigation, and policy reform.